haizba/dynamic-ai-core/README.md

 ## Principles

-The project explores an independent observation layer between information expression and information meaning.
+The project explores an independent observation layer between information expression and information meaning.Collaboration

+Developers and researchers interested in:

+Dynamic AI architectures
+Local intelligence systems
+Relationship extraction
+Pure-code information processing
+Lightweight reasoning systems

+are welcome to participate in research, verification, and improvement.his project is driven by my original ideas and developed with the assistance of AI.

 Author:
 海兹巴